one day in Hawaii Volcanoes National Park Itinerary

 3. Nahuku – Thurston Lava Tube

-4. The Halema`uma`u crater Overlook at the Volcano House
+4. The Halema`uma`u Crater Overlook at the Volcano House

 5. Crater Rim drive